Associate Teaching Professor of Linguistics at UC San Diego

 - Be mindful and compassionate when you notice unexpected reactions or

-- Doors slamming, raised voices, phones ringing, etc
+- Doors slamming, raised voices, phones ringing, being alone in a closed room with a person, etc

 - Make “the path forward” as clear as you can